Updated: November 27, 2024

 Lisbon has increased its competitiveness with other cities in Europe, including London, thanks to its transformative policies, for example, by investing heavily in startups and attracting entrepreneurs to its shores.

-Other examples include Volkswagen and Mercedes-Benz opening tech hubs in the city, Web summit, the biggest tech festival in the world relocating to Lisbon in 2016, and countless international companies setting up shop in the capital and other parts of Portugal.
-This has bolstered the real estate market in Lisbon.
+Other examples of positive economic influences include Volkswagen and Mercedes-Benz opening tech hubs in the city, Web Summit, the biggest tech festival in the world relocating to Lisbon in 2016, and countless international companies setting up shop in the capital and other parts of Portugal.
+This has helped to bolster the real estate market in Lisbon.

 Where to Buy Real Estate in Lisbon, Portugal: City Guide